Pando, the Trembling Giant

 Unfortunately, the future of the giant appears grim.
-According to Paul Rogers, an ecologist at Utah State University in a October 2010 article in the Deseret News, the Trembling Giant is in danger.
+According to Paul Rogers, an ecologist at Utah State University, the Trembling Giant is in danger.
 While the mature stems of Pando routinely die from the eternal problems of pests and drought, the regenerative roots of the organism that are responsible for Pando’s resilience are under attack as well.
 Rogers reported a marked absence of juvenile and young stems to replace the older trunks, blaming overgrazing by deer and elk.
-Without new growth, to replace the old, the Trembling Giant is vulnerable to a catastrophic, sudden withering and shrinking.
-Rogers confessed, “It’s slipping away very quickly.”
+Without new growth to replace the old, the Trembling Giant is vulnerable to a catastrophic sudden withering and shrinking.

 The quaking aspen is named for its leaves, which stir easily in even a gentle breeze and produce a fluttering sound with only the slightest provocation.
-The effect of this in Pando, multiplied over the tens of thousands of trees and hundred acres, can be unnerving, giving a real sense of life to the ancient, dying, trembling giant.
+The effect of this in Pando—multiplied over the tens of thousands of trees and hundreds of acres–can be unnerving, giving a real sense of life to the ancient, dying, trembling giant.
 One of the most popular seasons to visit Pando is fall when the leaves turn bright yellow.